Ultimate Really Right Stuff Tripod Guide – 2026

 The Series 2 tripods are the true all-rounders of the RRS tripod lineup.
 They are lightweight and small enough for extensive travel while maintaining a large enough capacity (85 lb) for just about any lens and camera.
 My top pick from the Series 2 lineup is the TFC-24L.
 If I could only have one RRS tripod, this would be it!
 It offers a huge maximum height in a compact package, with enough capacity to hold a gimbal and a 600mm lens.

-Series 2 tripods are designed to pair perfectly with the BH-40 ball head, though there are no hard and fast rules here.
+Series 2 tripods are designed to pair perfectly with the BH-40 ball head, though there are no hard-and-fast rules here.
 Those opting for a lighter TFC Series 2 tripod (TFC-24 or TFC-24L) should also consider the smaller BH-30 ball head or, if you are willing to go off-brand, an Acratech GXP.
 I often pair a GXP with my TFC-24L.

 RRS Series 3 Tripods